King Arthur: Legend of the Sword poster

 Narrative Framework

-This structural analysis employs proven narrative structure principles that track dramatic progression.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping King Arthur: Legend of the Sword against these established plot points, we can identify how Guy Ritchie utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish King Arthur: Legend of the Sword within the action genre.

 Guy Ritchie's Structural Approach